Blue Origin rocket moves closer to flying humans with latest launch

 Instead of having actual people on board during the mission, Blue Origin sent up a test dummy named “Mannequin Skywalker.”

 New Shepard took flight shortly before 1 p.m.
-Eastern time, shooting more than 60 miles into the air toward the so-called Karman line, which is widely recognized as the point where space begins.
+Eastern time, shooting more than 60 miles into the air toward the Karman line, which is widely recognized as the point where space begins.
 The boosters then separated from the crew capsule and glided back to a soft vertical landing on Earth.

 Detached from the engine system, the crew capsule hovered in microgravity before parachuting to the ground a few minutes later.
 Total trip time: just over 10 minutes.